ZhouYuxuanYX/Solving-MountainCar-v0-using-deep-Q-learning/README.md

 # Solving-MountainCar-v0-using-deep-Q-learning
-Keras implementation with workable hyperparameters
+Keras implementation with workable hyperparameters.
+It is based on the [implementation][1]

 # MountainCar-v0
 As described in [OpenAI's Gym documentation](https://gym.openai.com/envs/MountainCar-v0/):